 As a deputy, you’re responsible for helping someone make decisions or making decisions on their behalf.

-You must consider someone’s level of mental capacity every time you make a decision for them - you can’t assume it’s the same at all times and for all kinds of things.
+You must consider someone’s level of mental capacity every time you make a decision for them - you cannot assume it’s the same at all times and for all kinds of things.

-You’ll get a court order from the Court of Protection which says what you can and can’t do.
+You’ll get a court order from the Court of Protection which says what you can and cannot do.
 There are also general rules and examples in the Mental Capacity Act 2005 Code of Practice, and you’ll need to meet standards for deputies.

 Guidance for all deputies

 - make sure it’s in the other person’s best interests

 - consider what they’ve done in the past